 Applicants must submit their portfolio online through the applicant portal.
 You will receive access to your Syracuse University applicant portal shortly after submitting your application.
 More detailed information about portfolio submission will be posted soon.

-Applicants must also complete an interview with the faculty, which can be completed either virtually or in person at an on-campus audition day.
 Once your application is submitted and portfolio received, you will be contacted to schedule your interview.

 Virtual advisory portfolio reviews are available to students who would like to share their work and get advice on strengthening the portfolio prior to the final online submission.
 These can be scheduled on an individual basis by contacting the Office of Recruitment and Admissions at or by participating in Virtual National Portfolio Days.
 View our Visit VPA page for more information.
 We also offer sessions on portfolio preparation twice monthly; you can find registration information on the VPA Visit page as well.